betodealmeida/jellyjampreserve/README.md

 ## Requirements

 - **A Raspberry Pi**.
 Any Raspberry Pi should work.
-I used a Pi Zero because it's small and would fit in the enclosure I had.
+I used a Pi 1 Model B because I had a few of them unused at home.
 - **An SD card**.
 The files are recorded as WAV, and take approximately 10 MB per minute.
-I use a 32 GB micro SD card.
+I use a 32 GB SD card.
 - **A USB sound card**.
 We need a way to capture sound.
 Any cheap USB soundcard should work, just make sure it has a stereo input.
 I use [this one](https://www.amazon.com/Behringer-U-Control-Ultra-Low-Interface-Software/dp/B0023BYDHK/ref=pd_cp_267_1?_encoding=UTF8&pd_rd_i=B0023BYDHK&pd_rd_r=75GMM5E61DTF7X07XWVM&pd_rd_w=oyXT9&pd_rd_wg=4cPAX&psc=1&refRID=75GMM5E61DTF7X07XWVM).
 - **A push button or switch**, to start/stop recording.
 - **An LED**, to indicate when the JellyJamPreserve is recording.
 Because LEDs are cool.